-- Slice off top of garlic bulb to expose the tops of the garlic cloves.
+- Slice off the top of the garlic bulb, to expose the tops of the cloves.

 - Place dish in oven and set timer for 1 hour.
 Put goat cheese on the counter to come to room temperature while the garlic roasts.

 - Remove dish from oven.
 Let bulbs cool for at least 30 minutes.
 When they are cool to the touch, remove foil and squeeze the soft garlic from each clove into a bowl.

 - If you are roasting only one bulb of garlic, mix the goat cheese, honey and chives into the one clove of roasted garlic.
 If you are roasting multiple bulbs of garlic, save out one bulb for this recipe, and put the extra roasted garlic into ice cube trays to freeze for later use.

 - Place mixture on cling wrap and roll it to shape the mixture into a log.
 Refrigerate for at least 1 hour.
 When serving, slice off a one-ounce round medallion per person.